Mail carrier: United States

 Carriers who walk generally also drive postal vehicles to their routes, park at a specified location, and carry one "loop" of mail, up one side of the street and back down the other side, until they are back to their vehicle.
 This method of delivery is referred to as "park and loop".
 Letter carriers may also accommodate alternate delivery points if "extreme physical hardship" is confirmed.
-In cases where mail carriers do not have assigned vehicles, they may also get undelivered mail from relay boxes placed along their routes.

-Rural carriers typically work routes that have a lower density and higher mileage than those of letter carriers.
+In cases where mail carriers do not have assigned vehicles, they may also get undelivered mail from relay boxes placed along their routes.Rural carriers typically work routes that have a lower density and higher mileage than those of letter carriers.
 They all work mounted routes, leaving their vehicles only to deliver to group mailboxes or to deliver an article that must be taken to a customer's door.
-However, now that former rural areas are being urbanized, their routes are growing very similar to mounted "city routes."
+However, with former rural areas being urbanized, their routes are growing very similar to mounted "city routes."
 Rural carriers often use their own vehicles and are not required to wear a uniform.
 Because of urbanization around cities and because rural carriers deliver mail at less cost to the Postal Service, the rural carrier craft is the only craft in the Postal Service that is growing.

 Highway Contract Route carriers work routes that were established with a density of less than one customer per mile driven (some later become denser and can then be converted to rural delivery).
 They are only mounted routes, and all HCR carriers use their own vehicle.
 These routes are typically found in outlying areas, or around very small communities.

-The three types of mail carriers are also hired quite differently.
+The three types of mail carriers are also hired differently.
 A new letter carrier begins as a City Carrier Assistant (CCA).
 Rural carriers are hired as Rural Carrier Associate (RCA) carriers, without benefits.
-There is normally an RCA assigned to each rural route and they usually work less frequently than city CCAs.
-As a result, there are thousands of RCA positions that go unfilled for a lack of applicants and so are covered by other RCAs until the hiring improves for the hiring process explained).
+There is normally an RCA assigned to each rural route and they typically work less frequently than city CCAs.
+As a result, there are thousands of RCA positions that go unfilled due to lack of applicants that are instead covered by other RCAs until hiring improves for the hiring process explained).
 Highway Contract Route carriers are hired by the winning bidder for that route.
 They are not United States Postal Service employees and normally receive lower pay than carriers on city or rural routes.